- Find a Trail

 The segment in Rancho Cucamonga includes a 10-foot-wide, concrete trail for bikes and the same width side path of decomposed granite for running, walking and horseback riding.
 The segment in Upland is asphalt, and is nicely landscaped, leading through residential neighborhoods and commercial corridors before connecting to Claremont.
 The attractive village offers shopping and the Claremont Colleges.

 Fontana recently completed several new concrete segments that connect to the trail in Rancho Cucamonga.
-There is a gap between Cherry Avenue and Almeria Avenue in Fontana where the corridor runs through an industrial area; a connection is planned in the future.
+The gap between Cherry Avenue and Almeria Avenue in Fontana where the corridor runs through an industrial area, was recently closed.
+The trail terminates at N. Cactus Avenue.

 When complete, the Pacific Electric Inland Empire Trail will run 21 miles east-west between Rialto and Claremont.
 The trail has possibilities for connecting to a massive network of pathways that include the Santa Ana River Trail and San Jose Creek connecting to the San Gabriel River Trail.